-In the event that multiple households within this group have the same VLSPDAT score, the following factors will be used as the breakers.
-Such households will continue through each the breaker consecutively until the treak broken.
+In the event that multiple households within this group have the same VI-SPDAT score, the following factors will be used as tie-breakers.
+Such households will continue through each tie breaker consecutively until the tie is broken.

 Tie-Breaker 1: Greatest number of days homeless during the current episode of homelessness as recorded in the HMIS (length of time homeless).